piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Advisors

 Conversely, we define an Advisor as an individual who is compensated —either in the form of equity or cash — by a startup in exchange for effort on solving a specific issue with the company or who is charged with assisting the founding team with a variety of issues.

+# tl;dr Advisors are compensated to do work for Startups.

 Therefore, advisors should…